golluroSICKAG/CSK_Module_MultiImageEdgeMatcher/README.md

 For further information check out the [documentation](https://raw.githack.com/SICKAppSpaceCodingStarterKit/CSK_Module_MultiImageEdgeMatcher/main/docu/CSK_Module_MultiImageEdgeMatcher.html) in the folder "docu".

 ## Known issues
 - Even if found multiple matches, module will only provide the aligned image / transformation of first match
+- Limited to CPU processing unit (no FPGA support)

 ## Information